How defibrillators work explained simply

 The oscilloscope can, in addition to showing us the magnitude of current flow over time, also show the “direction” of current flow over time.
 In the example below, you can see that the current flow is “forwards”.
 In our oscilloscope, the “forward” current flow is shown by the waveform going upwards.

 Let me now show you how the oscilloscope waveform looks when the current is made to go through the heart in the reverse direction.
 We can make the current go in the reverse direction by discharging the capacitor through different switches to those that we used before.
-This time we put “on” switches 2 and 3.
+This time we put “ON” switches 2 and 3.
 As you can see below, this makes the current flow in the reverse direction.
 The oscilloscope shows this reverse direction current by displaying the waveform of current in the opposite direction to before (i.e. the waveform goes below the baseline).

-Let us return to our first example, where we put switches 1 and 4 “on”, making the the current go in the “forward” direction.
+Let us return to our first example, where we put switches 1 and 4 “ON”, making the current go in the “forward” direction.
 As you saw before, this makes the oscilloscope show an exponential waveform, which as the capacitor discharges, returns to the baseline (zero).
 Please note that the waveform in the oscilloscope has never gone below the baseline.
 This tells us that, in our example, the discharge current only went in “one direction” (i.e. forwards).
 A waveform showing current flowing in only one direction is called a “monophasic waveform” (“mono” means one and “phasic” sort of means “direction”).

 As you know, the capacitor discharge waveform is “exponential”.
 So, combining monophasic and exponential, this kind of waveform is called a “monophasic exponential” waveform.